 4.1 The University is vulnerable to a range of events from those with a period of warning to others that occur abruptly.
-Some incidents will have the ability to impact the Critical Functions of the University.
+Some incidents will have the ability to impact the critical functions of the University.
 The University will have the business continuity management systems and processes in place to facilitate the resumption of these critical functions.

 5.1 The Business Continuity Management Framework will be consistent with the University’s Risk Management Framework, as outlined in the Enterprise Risk Management – Governing Policy, and will operate in conjunction with other resources including the Critical Incident Management – Governing Policy and Incident Management – Procedures.

 5.2 The University will maintain a Business Continuity Management Plan (BCP).

 5.3.
 The BCP will be developed at a whole of University level, with more detailed supplementary plans developed for Asset Management Services and Information Technology Services.
 These supplementary plans will include strategies to mitigate the use of any third-party service providers.

 5.4.
 A Business Impact Analysis (BIA) approach will be used to develop the BCP.
 The BIAs will be updated at least annually as part of the review of the BCP.

-5.6 In the event of a Critical Incident that impacts the broader local community, the University will work with Local and State Governments in the management of the disruption.
+5.8 In the event of a critical incident that impacts the broader local community, the University will work with Local and State Governments in the management of the disruption.